pingcap/docs/ticdc/ticdc-open-api.md

 >
 > TiCDC Open API is still an experimental feature.
 It is not recommended to use it in a production environment.

-TiCDC provides the Open API feature for querying and operating the TiCDC cluster, which is similar to that of [`cdc cli` tool] (/ticdc/manage-ticdc.md#use-cdc-cli-to-manage-cluster-status-and-data-replication-task).
+TiCDC provides the Open API feature for querying and operating the TiCDC cluster, which is similar to the feature of [`cdc cli` tool] (/ticdc/manage-ticdc.md#use-cdc-cli-to-manage-cluster-status-and-data-replication-task).

 You can use the Open APIs to perform the following maintenance operations on the TiCDC cluster: